ui-schema/ui-schema/packages/docs/WidgetPlugins.md

 - **important notice**
     - `type: object` and `type: array` can **not** be handled like the others because of using the [ValuelessWidgetRenderer](./UISchemaCore.md#ValuelessWidgetRenderer)
     - this is for performance reasons, a nested object otherwise would trigger a full re-render from it's root-object
-    - use the [schema data](./UISchemaCore.md#schema-data-provider) within plugins/widgets that need to access it, build a functional component which wraps a memoized component and only push the values needed further on (or nothing)
+    - use the [schema data provider](./UISchemaCore.md#schema-data-provider) within plugins/widgets that need to access it, build a functional component which wraps a memoized component and only push the values needed further on (or nothing)
     - arrays and objects should all be valueless and not only "widget-less objects" ❌
     - arrays should be possible to use `valueless` or `with-value` ❌
         - good for: full array is handled within one small component